Visible-Radio/react-pixel-character-editor/README.md

 A GUI for creating and modifying character definitions for the react-pixel-text-renderer.

-*Not Yet Deployed online, but you could always clone the repo and run it locally.*

 ### How to:
   * Create a definition in the grid.
 A single click will toggle a square on and off.
 A click followed by a shift-click will toggle all squares in the line between the two clicks.